ImamAzim/pytolino/README.rst

-tolino cloud client
+pytolino
 ===================

-a client to interact (login, upload, delete ebooks, etc..) with the tolino cloud with python.
+A client to interact (login, upload, delete ebooks, etc..) with the tolino cloud with python.
 Most of the code is forked from https://github.com/darkphoenix/tolino-calibre-sync

-one difference is that I aim to create a python package from it and to put it on pypi, so that one can use this python module in other projects.
+One difference is that I aim to create a python package from it and to put it on pypi, so that one can use this python module in other projects.

 Installation
 ============